 Nature, Inc.?
 As old methods have lost credibility, some governments, economists and international institutions like the UN Environment Programme have adopted a new approach, based on the view that nature is an “ecosystem service” provider.
 In doing so, they have shifted the onus of addressing environmental risk onto the private sector and market-based mechanisms.
-By Barbara Unmüßig
+Barbara Unmüßig

 Interview about Syria: "The world should do something serious and do it quickly."
 The regime must not remain unpunished for the use of chemical weapons.
 If the U.S. and its allies do not act, the people themselves will feel even more isolated than before, and they will learn that there are no limits to the brutality.